-Trolls Tricked Hundreds Of Conservatives To Hold A Rally To Protect A Texas Monument
+Trolls Tricked Conservatives Into Holding A Rally To Protect A Texas Monument

 Unfortunately, the news that the anti-fascist group and its planned rally was all a hoax never reached Alcede and his ballooning army of nearly 4,000 This Is Texas Facebook group members.

-Further incensed by Quanell X, the leader of the New Black Panther Party in Houston, citing and praising the fake Antifa's cry for removing the statue on a Fox News segment, the contingent of Patriots mobilized and planned the rally days after the imposter antifa account announced its rally.
+Further incensed by Quanell X, the leader of the New Black Panther Party in Houston, citing and praising the fake Antifa's cry for removing the statue on a Fox News segment, the contingent of patriots mobilized and planned the rally days after the impostor Antifa account announced its rally.

 "Their goal is to remove the Sam Houston statue.
-Many of these communist punks are embolden after they lay claim to a win in New Orleans by bringing down the Confederate monuments," This is Texas wrote on May 22.
+Many of these communist punks are embolden after they lay claim to a win in New Orleans by bringing down the Confederate monuments," This Is Texas wrote on May 22.
 "We invite all III%ers, Oath Keepers, Militias, Tea Partiers, Liberty Loving Texans, Liberty Loving Americans, Open Carry Organizations, and anyone who loves Texas & wants to protect our sovereign soil & history to join us."

-Kyle Chapman— who became a renowned alt-right leader after violently beating someone in Berkeley—also cited the fake Antifa's mission and flew to Texas to fight against them.

-Writing, in all caps, "ANTIFA, YOU’RE ABOUT TO GET THE MESSAGE EVERYONE ELSE IN AMERICA KNOWS BY HEART: DON’T MESS WITH TEXAS!"
+Kyle Chapman — who became a renowned alt-right leader after violently beating someone in Berkeley — also cited the fake Antifa's mission and flew to Texas to fight against them, writing, in all caps, "ANTIFA, YOU’RE ABOUT TO GET THE MESSAGE EVERYONE ELSE IN AMERICA KNOWS BY HEART: DON’T MESS WITH TEXAS!"

 So they gathered, after weeks of meticulously preparing and spending thousands of dollars on supplies, shouting rallying cries of Texas pride and condemning the "snowflakes and libtards" who threatened their heroes.